chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 - Added
   - Clusters and sectors tooltips
   - Hiding and showing the DLC's and Mods on a map
-  - Showing empty cluster cells
+  - Showing empty cluster cells (with coordinates on the tooltip)

 ### [0.7.0] - 2025-02-11